Executive MBA

 Risk Management (1.5 credits)

-Ten Day In-Person Residency #6: April 11-20, 2027 (Location: Global Location)
+Ten Day In-Person Residency #6: Location: Global Location

 Semester Notes:

-- One week break between Spring Sessions A and B: February 8-14, 2027
+- There is a one week break between Spring Sessions A and B.

 Academic enrichment opportunities are a critical counterpart to the classroom experience and enhance the value of your degree.